Vishal-gsu/blind_assistant_app/README.md

 ## 🎯 Features

-- **Wake Word Detection**: Always listening for "Bumblebee" to activate
+- **Wake Word Detection**: Always listening for "Hey Iris" to activate
 - **Voice Commands**: Supports "describe the scene" and more
 - **Camera Integration**: Takes photos and processes them with AI
 - **Text-to-Speech**: Provides audio feedback to users